Centennial - 100 years of the Monitor

 • The Big Three also charge $1.50 per month for customers who choose to have their long-distance charges combined with their local phone company bill.

 • Companies charge their highest rates for operator-assisted collect calls.
-(See bottom chart, below.)
+(See bottom chart, at left.)
 Never allow the operator to dial a collect call - or any call - for you.
 Do your friends and family a favor by using a prepaid phone card instead.
 Shop carefully for such a card, because added charges can increase the cost of your calls.

 • Before using any company's calling card, ask how to get the best rates.
 In many cases, you will have to sign up for a calling plan.
 Calling-card rates vary widely.